Consensys/doc.goquorum/docs/HowTo/GetStarted/Cakeshop.md

     Cakeshop is currently designed such that a given instance of Cakeshop works directly with a single Ethereum-like node, however you can set up multiple instances of Cakeshop on the same machine (each which could either have been started in 'Default' mode or 'Attach' mode) such that each can talk to a different node.

     !!!note
         You can use the Attach mode and Multi-Instance setup configuration to run Cakeshop on [GoQuorum](https://github.com/ConsenSys/quorum) nodes.
-See below for connecting Cakeshop to the [7nodes](https://github.com/ConsenSys/quorum-examples/tree/master/examples/7nodes) network from the quorum-examples repo.
+See below for connecting Cakeshop to the [7nodes](https://github.com/ConsenSys/quorum-examples/tree/master/examples/7nodes) network from the `quorum-examples`s repo.

 !!!warning
-    The following commands assume you have renamed the WAR file to cakeshop.war
+    The following commands assume you have renamed the WAR file to `cakeshop.war`.

 ### Default Mode